Last Updated 4/11/17

 Shields add +1 to Hard Armor Class, and +2 to Fast Armor Class.

-Helmets work the same as shields, but only for ranged attacks.
 Helmets cost half as much as shields, and take up one encumbrance slot.
+Helmets do not add anything to Armor Class.

 Ignore all of the weapon descriptions provided in the equipment section.
 Just focus on great, medium, minor, and small weapons.